 7. Peterbald

-The Peterbald is another standout among long-nosed cat breeds.
-This Russian breed has a narrow skull and long, slender nose, contributing to its refined and almost alien-like appearance.
+The Peterbald is another long-nosed cat breed that stands out.
+The narrow skull and long, thin nose of this Russian breed give it a refined and almost alien-like look.

 8. Javanese

-The Javanese cat, a relative of the Balinese and Siamese, has a similar long, beautiful nose and angular face.
-Its silky coat and graceful posture only add to its majestic look.
+The Javanese cat is related to the Balinese and Siamese cats.
+It has a long, pretty nose and an angular face.
+The silky coat and graceful stance only make it look more regal.

-Javanese cats are loving, vocal, and intelligent.
-They are highly interactive and do best in homes where they receive plenty of attention and mental stimulation.
+Javanese cats are smart, talkative, and loving.
+They are very social and do best in homes where they get a lot of attention and mental stimulation.

 9. Somali